naorlivne/dcos-docs/1.10/cli/index.md

 These environment variables are supported by the DC/OS CLI and can be set dynamically.

 #### DCOS_CONFIG
-The path to the DC/OS configuration file of the currently [attached](/docs/1.10/cli/command-reference/dcos-cluster/dcos-cluster-attach) cluster.
-By default, the path is `<home-directory>/.dcos/clusters/<cluster_id>/dcos.toml`.
-If you move the DC/OS configuration file of the currently attached cluster to `/home/jdoe/config/dcos.toml`, you would set the variable with the command:
+The path to a DC/OS configuration file.
+If you put the DC/OS configuration file in `/home/jdoe/config/dcos.toml`, you would set the variable with the command:

 ```bash
 export DCOS_CONFIG=/home/jdoe/config/dcos.toml
 ```

+The `DCOS_CONFIG` variable is supported only before you run the first [`dcos cluster setup`](/docs/1.10/cli/command-reference/dcos-cluster/dcos-cluster-setup) command. `dcos cluster setup` copies the file into `<home-directory>/.dcos/clusters/<cluster_id>/dcos.toml`, after which the variable is ignored.

 #### DCOS_SSL_VERIFY
 Indicates whether to verify SSL certificates or set the path to the SSL certificates.
 You must set this variable manually.
 Setting this environment variable is equivalent to setting the `dcos config set core.ssl_verify` option in the DC/OS configuration [file](#configuration-files).
 For example, to indicate that you want to set the path to SSL certificates: